 - Be married to a qualified individual

 The VA sets the interest rate for NADLs, and they’re usually available through private lenders offering 30-year mortgages.
-The funding fee stands at 1.25% of the loan amount for active duty members and at 2% for reserve personnel.
+The funding fee stands at 1.25% of the loan amount.

 Teacher Next Door (Good Neighbor Next Door) Program